 Professional Services team

 We are your first point of contact for office inquiries.
-The Professional Services Team provides high-quality operational and administrative support to students and staff of the Oodgeroo Unit.
+The Professional Services team provides high-quality operational and administrative support to students and staff of the Oodgeroo Unit.

-Administration Officer, Kelvin Grove - Naomi Booth
+Administration Officer Kelvin Grove campus

 Learning Support team

 The Learning Support team is focused on supporting and engaging current Oodgeroo Unit undergraduate and postgraduate (coursework) students across all QUT campuses and those undertaking external study.
 We are committed to providing academic and cultural support and delivering the Keystones of Success: Supporting Our Future Leaders Program to students.

 Lexie McGourty is a descendant of the Anaiwan mob in Armidale on the Northern Tablelands of NSW.
 As the Team Leader for the Learning Support team, Lexie oversees the Pre-Orientation Program (POP) for commencing students, coordinates the Keystones of Success: Supporting our Future Leaders tutoring program, and manages a number of QUT’s Indigenous scholarships and internships.